Law Firm Focused on Representing Employees in Pregnancy Discrimination Cases

 Another area that our attorneys have focused on is disability resulting from pregnancy complications.
 Since pregnancy takes a heavy toll on an individual, it can cause many types of medical conditions.
-Therefore, employees who suffer from pregnancy related medical conditions may be entitled to a “reasonable accommodation” at their work.
-Some of the common ways that employers reasonably accommodate is by allowing the employment a flexible schedule so that she can attend necessary medical appointments, less strenuous tasks, less demanding shifts, and chairs or tables that assist with the medical conditions.
+Therefore, employees who suffer from pregnancy-related medical conditions may be entitled to “reasonable accommodation” at their work.
+Some of the common ways that employers reasonably accommodate are by allowing the employment a flexible schedule so that she can attend necessary medical appointments, less strenuous tasks, less demanding shifts, and chairs or tables that assist with the medical conditions.
 If you have any questions, let our attorneys know.

 Pregnancy Time Off and Maternity/Paternity Leave

 Another area that produces litigation within pregnancy discrimination is when employees try to lawfully take time off of work for pregnancy and maternity/paternity leave.
 The laws require California employers to permit the same time off to an employee for childbirth as would be awarded to an employee for a disability.
 In addition, the Family and Medical Leave Act (“FMLA”) and the California Family Rights Act (“CFRA”) provide additional protections and leave related guidance.
 For example, under the FMLA, some employees are permitted up to 12 weeks of unpaid medical leave to handle a medical condition.
 The CFRA goes even beyond that and provides for more protections.
 Further, the FMLA provides guidelines on maternity and paternity leave and how much time the employee and her spouse may take off if they wish to adopt a child.
 Employers may not retaliate against the employee if he or she exercised his or her right under the FMLA or CFRA.